technologiestiftung/oeffentliches-gestalten-docusaurus/README.md

 ### Search

 The project is configured with [Algolia DocSearch](https://docsearch.algolia.com/).
 DocSearch provides us with a search index that makes all text content of the handbook accessible via a search field.
 In order to make the search work, Vercel is configure with the necessary environment variables as specified in `.env.example`.

+## License

+The source code is licensed as defined in `LICENSE`.
+The book contents are licensed under [Creative Commons Attribution-NonCommercial ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).